nferrara100/doc-engineer-assignment/README.md

 Using [InstantSearch.js](https://community.algolia.com/instantsearch.js/v2/),
 implement a front-end search based on the index created in step 1.

-Since we split the records we now have several records for each page.
+As described in the above-referenced blog, you will be creating several records for each page.
 Only 1 result should be displayed for a given page (best record of the page should be displayed).

 ### Evaluation criteria